daslerpc/daslerpc.github.io/_projects/2015-05-21_weather_shirt.md

     btn_class: "btn--primary"
 ---

+A shirt that displays the current weather using a small screen, heat sensitive dye, and conductive thread.

 A t-shirt that displays the current weather using a small screen, heat sensitive dye, and conductive thread.